Practice Makes Perfect

 5 simulation operating rooms, an intensive care unit, cadaveric lab, and trauma patient room.

 What if medical students could practice their technical skills in settings that look like the real thing?
-St. Vincent’s new Simulation Center is helping this become the norm.
+Ascension St. Vincent’s Simulation Center is normalizing this valuable part of healthcare education.

-The Simulation Center will provide an authentic environment for learning.
-The project will utilize the existing 25,000 SF of the Lilly Conference Center and will include a new 30,000 SF addition for simulation and education.
-It will feature five “flexible” simulation rooms that can be modified constantly to realistically simulate an operating room, an intensive care unit, a trauma scene or a patient room.
-It will also be outfitted with high-tech, responsive manikins, and video cameras and microphones for recording, giving participants the look and feel of real patients and procedures.
-Control rooms and technology for observation will support the learning environment which, when combined with evaluation and teaching by experienced practitioners, will provide feedback to the participants so that learning and improvement can be immediate.
-The William K. Nasser, MD Healthcare Education and Simulation Center will also include a cadaveric lab for surgical residents.
+The Simulation Center provides an authentic environment for learning.
+The project utilizes the existing 25,000 SF of the Lilly Conference Center and includes a new 30,000 SF addition for simulation and education.
+It features five “flexible” simulation rooms that can be modified constantly to realistically simulate an operating room, an intensive care unit, a trauma scene or a patient room.
+It is outfitted with high-tech, responsive manikins, and video cameras and microphones for recording, giving participants the look and feel of real patients and procedures.
+Control rooms and technology for observation support the learning environment which, when combined with evaluation and teaching by experienced practitioners, will provide feedback to the participants so that learning and improvement can be immediate.
+The William K. Nasser, MD Healthcare Education and Simulation Center also includes a cadaveric lab for surgical residents.
 The first-year surgical residents use the lab to prepare them for their experiences in the operating room while mid-level and senior residents continue to develop and refine their technical skills.
-The eventual goal for the simulation center is that all practitioners from the new graduate to the experienced surgeon will embrace simulation as a way of life-long learning.
+The goal for the simulation center is that all practitioners from the new graduate to the experienced surgeon will embrace simulation as a way of life-long learning.